Skip to main content

 Research Fellows

-Vicky Wang, Art History, Weinberg College of Arts and Sciences '27 (left)
+Noah Padilla, Political Science and Global Health Studies, Weinberg College of Arts and Sciences '27 (right)

 Faculty Mentor